 If you are seeking coverage for a child or person under 26 years old on your health plan, the questions in the Definition of Family section will be important to ask.
 And if a plan covers children, they can be added or kept on that health insurance policy until they turn 26 years old.
 If you are a person under the age of 18 seeking healthcare for yourself, at least 34 states allow minors to apply for health insurance without parental consent.
 The ACA also ensures that young adults who have aged out of the foster care system can stay on Medicaid coverage until they turn age 26.

-Children for whom you are seeking health coverage may qualify for the Children's Health Insurance Program (CHIP), which provides free or low-cost health coverage for children in families with incomes up to $49,959/year (for a family of four).
-In many states, families can have higher incomes and their children can still qualify.
-Each state program has its own rules about who qualifies for CHIP.
-If your children qualify for CHIP coverage, you won't need to buy a Marketplace plan to cover them.
+Children for whom you are seeking health coverage may qualify for Medicaid or the Children's Health Insurance Program (CHIP), both of which provide free or low-cost health coverage for children.
+Each state program has its own rules about who qualifies for Medicaid or CHIP.
+If your children qualify for either of these programs, you won’t need to buy a Marketplace plan to cover them.

 - Eligibility for CHIP: If your family meets certain income requirements, children you are trying to cover may qualify for the Children's Health Insurance Program.

-- Do my children qualify for coverage under CHIP or the state's version of CHIP?
+- Do my children qualify for coverage under Medicaid or Children’s Health Insurance Program?